thibaultdvx/tuto-doc/README.md

 Three key points:
 - `main` contains `doc` that contains `code`. **Never merge `main` in `doc`, and `doc` in `code`**.
 - As `doc` contains the checkpoints in a sequential way, **commit history is essential in `doc`**.
 When you make changes to this branch, take care to preserve the story as much as possible.
 - In the tutorial, we refer to checkpoints via commit hashes of the `doc` branch.
-So, if you change the history of `doc`, you must update the hashes in the tutorial.
+So, **if you change the history of `doc`, you must update the hashes in the tutorial** (`docs/tutorial` on `main`).

 ### If you want add a new step to the tutorial

-1. Do the step on `doc`, to add a new checkpoint corresponding to this step.
+1. Do the step on `doc` to add a new checkpoint corresponding to this step.
 2. Merge `doc` in `main`.
-It will update the finale result of the tutorial, that now takes into account the new step.
+It will update the final result of the tutorial, that now takes into account the new step.
 3. Update `docs/tutorial` on `main` to add a page describing the new step.
 4. Push `doc` and `main`.
 Here you don't change the history, so a simple `git pull` + `git push` is enough.